schollz/_core/docs/content/questions/battery.md

 weight = 1
 +++

-Sorry!
-Sometimes the battery gets low and strange things happen.
-First, try changing both batteries to fresh ones, and then see if it works by powering with USB-C. I also recommend using good alkaline batteries instead of carbon zinc batteries - alkaline batteries hold voltage better than carbon zinc and are less likely to cause trouble when used over time.
+I apologize for any inconvenience.
+When encountering issues due to low battery levels, I recommend first replacing both batteries with fresh ones.
+Try powering the device using USB-C to check if it resolves the issue.
+I also suggest using high-quality alkaline batteries instead of carbon zinc ones, as alkaline batteries maintain voltage better over time and are less likely to cause operational problems.